-This is a deep brooding vigorous wine with powerful black olive/ blackcurrant/ bitumen aromas.
-The palate is deeply concentrated and muscular with inky/ black currant/ spice flavours, tightly knit grainy tannins and underlying savoury/ cedar oak.
-The wine finishes chocolaty firm with long minerally notes.
+This is a deep brooding vigorous wine with powerful black olive, blackcurrant and bitumen aromas.
+The palate is deeply concentrated and muscular with inky, blackcurrant and spice flavours, tightly-knit, grainy tannins and underlying savoury, cedary oak.
+The wine finishes chocolatey firm with long minerally notes.
 Another wine of the vintage contender, this is classic Latour with a profound sense of place and marvellous cellaring potential.
 Only 140,000 bottles made.
-2025-2040.
-AC 97-100
+Drink 2025-2040.

 Pauillac is Bordeaux’s most acclaimed appellation, the only one with three Premier Cru properties: Château Lafite-Rothschild, Château Mouton-Rothschild and Château Latour.
 These and other Pauillac chateaux produce robust, full-flavored and long-lived red wines made from Cabernet-based blends.
 Though winemaking techniques and microclimates vary throughout Pauillac, producing some variations in style, classic Pauillac wines have juicy flavours of blackcurrant and cedar, often with coffee, chocolate and graphite notes.
 Pauillac, part of the Médoc region on Bordeaux’s Left Bank, has gravelly and well-drained soils that force vines to grow long and strong roots.
 Struggling a bit for water, the vines produce grapes with high tannins and concentrated juices.
 Nearby rivers and the Atlantic Ocean modulate temperatures, preventing the grapes from ripening too quickly.
 Such grapes make powerful wines that may age and improve for decades.
 However, in Pauillac, as in other old-world wine regions, some winemakers are working to develop softer red wines that maintain the local wines’ traditional substance and flavours, but are more approachable immediately upon release.